barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 ## Alternatives to repro mode

-* Set a fixed seed for randomization on the command line or by exporting the variable ANTS_RANDOM_SEED.
+* Set a fixed seed for randomization on the command line or by exporting the variable `ANTS_RANDOM_SEED`.

 * Disable multi-threading if using global metrics such as mutual information.